 Among the most valuable renewable resources of a viable business is the innovation and creativity of its employees.
 What if enterprises could harness the ideas and innovation of their employee base along every line of the organizational chart?
 That would be a powerful tool.
-That powerful tool could be
+That powerful tool could be social networking.

 There's a new show on CBS called Undercover Boss that touches on the untapped value of deep collaboration.
 Each week, this series depicts executives going undercover, rolling up their sleeves to work alongside their employees.
 In doing so, executives see firsthand the impact their decisions have had.
 They hear uncensored insight into problems and solutions from employees who otherwise would not have a voice.
 Bosses can also see who is consistently shining.

 By adding a social layer within the enterprise, all employees can connect in an actionable, organized way without going undercover.
 Think of social networking as middleware -- a scalable tool that transforms fragmented information like email directories and IM buddy lists into a visual network that participants can interact with.

 Social networks bypass traditional hierarchical management models, providing a destination to build online communities where ideas and information trump organizational positioning.
 These communities aggregate the information exchanged in emails, conference calls, presentations, and water-cooler talk into shared spaces where leadership is broadly distributed — augmenting person-to-person collaboration.

 Online communities provide an open venue for people from different business units and geographical locations -- groups that typically have little to no interaction -- to brainstorm and collaborate.
 A simple idea or approach commonplace to one group may be a huge value-add to another.
 And that's just the beginning.

 If corporations provide all participants within the community with a voice and empower employees with the notion that they can catalyze change, ideas and innovation can grab traction and vine in ways that previously just weren't possible.

 Netting the collective intelligence of the social layer